Practice Summer Sun Safety!

 Skin cancer is the most common type of cancer in the United States and is one of the most preventable, with many cases linked to overexposure to ultraviolet (UV) rays from the sun and indoor tanning equipment.
 UV rays can also cause wrinkles, eye problems, and leathery skin.
 Families, health care providers, and communities can work together to prevent skin cancer.
 Help us prevent cancer by reminding friends and family to apply sunscreen before heading outdoors and reapply every two hours, limit their time in the sun, stay out of the sun between 10 a.m. and 4 p.m., and use sun glasses with UVA/UVB protection.
 Work with teachers and youth leaders to raise awareness about the harmful effects of UV rays.
 Support community and statewide efforts to adopt policies and laws that protect youth from harmful rays and prohibit indoor tanning for those under 18.

-NH CCC works collaboratively with hundreds of partners to share resources and implement strategies that address skin and other cancers in New Hampshire.
+NH CCC works collaboratively with dozens of partners, including the Melanoma Foundation of New England, to share resources and implement strategies that address skin cancer.
 Learn more about NH CCC strategies to reduce cancer statewide in the New Hampshire Comprehensive Cancer Control Plan.